slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_27-28_UNF_vs_MISS.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Ole Miss should win 4 or more singles matches _94%_ of the time.
+- Ole Miss should win 4 or more singles matches *94%* of the time.
-- North Florida should win 4 or more singles matches _1%_ of the time.
+- North Florida should win 4 or more singles matches *1%* of the time.
-- The winner of the doubles point will decide the match the other _5%_ of the time.
+- The winner of the doubles point should decide the match the other *5%* of the time.
-- If Ole Miss wins the doubles point, their chances of winning the dual improve to _99%_.
+- If Ole Miss wins the doubles point, their chances of winning the dual improve to *99%*.
-- If North Florida wins the doubles point, their chances of winning the dual improve to _6%_.
+- If North Florida wins the doubles point, their chances of winning the dual improve to *6%*.

 ------